Riyas-Noushad/C3-Customer-portal/doc/subscriptions.md

 ### Subscriptions
 Here you can see your purchased subscriptions in a grid with the following details.
-* Name      - Subscription name
+* Name      - It represents your purchased subscription
-* Quantity  - The number of quantity you have for a particular subscription
+* Quantity  - Here, you will see number of quantity you have purchased for a particular subscription
-* Cost      - The cost of a particular subscription
+* Cost      - It stands for the unit price for a particular subscription.
-* Total     - It is the total cost for the particular subscription
+* Total     - It is total cost for each purchased subscription.